ColleagueRiley/Software-Rendering/README.md

 ## Step 1 (Initialize buffer and rendering context)

+NOTE: You may want the buffer's size to be bigger than the window so you can scale the buffer's size without reallocating it.

 On X11 you start by creating a Visual (or pixel format) that tells the window how to handle the draw data.
 Then create a bitmap for the buffer to render with, RGFW uses an XImage structure for the bitmap.
 Finally, you create a Graphics Context (GC) using the display and window data.
 The GC is used to tell X11 how to give